-Times Higher Education, or THE, is one of the leading providers of higher education data for the world's higher education institutions.
-Every year they release global and regional rankings for colleges and universities around the world.
-For their second annual Japan University Rankings, THE looked at the four categories of Resources, Engagement, Outcomes, and Environment.
+UK-based Times Higher Education, or THE, is one of the leading providers of higher education data for the world's higher education institutions.
+Their annual Japan University Rankings analyze institutions in the four categories of Resources, Engagement, Outcomes, and Environment.
 These indicators are designed to help students and their families when deciding who to trust with their education.

 APU Receives Full Internationalization Marks in QS World University Rankings Asia